 Jack LaLanne, known as the godfather of fitness, can be credited with creating one of the hardest push-up variations on Earth.
 Sometimes referred to as the LaLanne Fingertip Push-Up, this push-up variation is most commonly called the Superman Push-Up.

-To attempt this push-up, lie flat on the ground, extending your arms and legs as far as you can.
+HOW TO DO IT: Lie flat on the ground, extending your arms and legs as far as you can.
 Begin the push-up by pressing your fingertips and toes into the ground.
 Then push through your fingertips, only using your toes to keep you grounded, and bring your body off the ground.

 This push-up variation requires not only great chest strength, but a strong core, powerful shoulders and muscular arms to push your entire body weight off the ground.

-One arm push-ups are still challenging even for seasoned weight lifters.
+One-arm push-ups are still challenging even for seasoned weight lifters.

-Being a one-arm push-up by getting into the standard push-up position.
+Begin a one-arm push-up by getting into the standard push-up position.
 Except for this variation, widen your feet, so they’re wider than shoulder width.
 Place one hand behind your back and slowly lower yourself to the ground.

 Applying the concept of plyometrics to push-ups make them even more challenging.
 Plyometric push-ups involve an explosive push off the floor, where your hands and chest come flying off the floor.
 For an added degree of difficulty, you can attempt to clap before gravity brings you back down.